Exhibitor Rules & Regulations

 Security

-WEF shall provide security for the Exhibit Hall from September 22, 2025 – October 3, 2025, but WEF does not guarantee, nor insure the Exhibitor against loss of any kind for its Exhibit Space by any reason thereof.
-WEF, the official service contractor, and McCormick Place do not maintain insurance covering an Exhibitor’s property.
+The Water Environment Federation (WEF) shall provide security for the Exhibit Hall from September 22, 2026 – October 2, 2026, but WEF does not guarantee, nor insure the Exhibitor against loss of any kind for its Exhibit Space by any reason thereof.
+WEF, the official service contractor, and New Orleans Ernest N. Morial Convention Center, do not maintain insurance covering an Exhibitor’s property.
 It is the sole responsibility of the Exhibitor to obtain the appropriate amount and type of insurance to cover its property, agents or employees from theft, damage by fire, accident or any other cause.
 WEF will not be responsible for any injury that may occur at Event and/or any Exhibit Space, and/or to Exhibitor’s employees, contractors, or agents, or for the loss of, or damage to, any material from any cause whatsoever, whether in transit to or from, and/or during the Event, regardless of whether WEF furnishes attendants, guards or night watchpersons.

 Security is provided in the exhibit hall and public areas at WEFTEC primarily to control access and to serve as an overall deterrent.
 Guards are not specifically contracted to watch over each exhibiting company's booths and goods.
 Neither WEF nor the security company are responsible for monitoring your belongings.